 When it’s 20 degrees outside and your kid tries to tell you they don’t need their coat or mittens

 How you feel when you’ve finally finished all of the holiday shopping

-Then your kid changes their holiday wishlist on December 23
+Then your kid changes their wishlist on December 24

 When you spend all day decorating

-Then, your kid moves and/or removes all of the ornaments
+Then, your kid moves, breaks, or plays with all of the ornaments

 Then, they finally fall asleep